@import - Importing data

 C197 SLS AMG Mercedes

-When an input file is parsed DbVisualizer analyses the data to determine data types of the input data.
-The algorithm for this is quite coarse.
-DbVisualizer does offer a way to override the analysed data type.
+When an input file is parsed, DbVisualizer analyzes the data to determine the data types of the input data.
+The algorithm for this is quite coarse, and it is not possible to override the analyzed data type.

 CSV data